Get ready to apply to Berkeley Engineering

 Explore Bay Area K-12 STEM opportunities through:

-Attend programs held annually at Cal such as:
+Attend programs held annual at Cal such as:

 - Girls in Engineering Program at Cal